pauldennis2/sam-summarizer/pitch.md

 ### Outline

 1. Prep the Data: Explore the SAMSum dataset, clean formatting, and split long conversations if needed.
 Tokenize inputs with speaker-awareness.

-2. Use a BERT-based encoder-decoder setup.
+2. Use a BERT-based encoder-decoder setup

 3. Training & Tuning: Fine-tune with a focus on ROUGE metrics.
 Apply learning rate scheduling, early stopping, and gradient clipping as needed.